KREAMpresLIQ/DailyRoutine/README.md

 ## Instructions

 Write a program in start.py that print the same notes from the previous lesson using what you have learn about the Python print function.

-**Warning:** The output in your program should match the example output shown below exactly, character for character, even spaces and symbols should be indetical, otherwise the test won't pass.
+**Warning:** The output in your program should match the example output shown below exactly, character for character, even spaces and symbols should be identical, otherwise the test won't pass.

 # Example Output

-After you have written your code, you should run your program and it should print the following:
+After you have written your code, you should run your program, and it should print the following:

 ```
 Day 1 - Python Print Function
 ```